 Each airline has its own rules for flying while pregnant

 If you’re booking your flights with an agent, let them know that you’re pregnant when you book your flight and check that you are permitted to fly.
 If booking your flights online, be sure to check the airline’s website.
-It is worth calling ahead of time to alert the airline about your pregnancy – this should also ensure that you get special service to keep you comfortable.
-It’s also recommended that you avoid smaller planes that fly below about 2,130 metres, and choose larger planes with pressurized cabins.
+It is worth calling ahead to alert the airline about your pregnancy, too: not only can you confirm that you’ll be able to fly, but you can also ensure that you get special service to keep you comfortable during your travels.
+It’s also recommended that you avoid smaller planes that fly below 7,000 feet, and choose larger planes with pressurized cabins.

 Pregnant Travel Policy

 |American Airlines||Travel is not permitted for seven days before or after the delivery date on domestic flights under five hours, and international flights or flights over the water travel is not allowed within 30 days of the due date, unless special approval from the airline has been given.|

 |Air Canada||Travel is permitted up to and including the 35th week pending no previous history of premature labour.|